vFelix44/AirKon_iOS-App-RWTH/README.md

 In this repository you can download an XR assembly instruction for iOS devices.
 You will also receive installation instructions and a short operating manual as a PDF file.
 You can also download the used ImageTargets (Markers) used and a demonstration video.

+The software development was part of the AirKon research project (https://www.icom.rwth-aachen.de/cms/icom/forschung/forschungsprojekte/~uzfvz/air-kon-matrizen/) and was developed as part of my master's thesis.

 Have fun testing

 Felix